Vet student loans

 The amount a student can borrow on a VET Student Loan cannot exceed their remaining FEE-HELP balance or exceed the loan limit set for each qualification (refer to capped amounts specified below).
 The amounts which can be borrowed for eligible qualifications offered by ACCCO are :

-|CHC50113 Diploma of Early Childhood Education and Care||$8,400 *capped at $10,000|
+Early Childhood Education and Care

 Fees for qualifications eligible for VET Student Loans are charged by Units of Study.
 Payments will be spread across the duration of the qualification.
-For every Unit of Study in the qualification, there is a Census Date as outlined in the VET Student Loan Schedule.
+For every Unit of Study in the qualification, there is a Census Date as outlined in the VET Student Loans Schedule.